 Instead of launching in New York City, I recommended to three leading RGD companies that they should launch their operations in California, Oregon, Nevada, Arizona, Idaho, Washington State, Florida, or Texas.
 For example, Dallas, Ft.
 Worth, Plano, Houston, Austin, and the North Texas region of Frisco, Prosper, Celina, and McKinney, are consistently ranked in the Top 10 fastest growing cities in America.
 Texas is a pro-business state that has invested heavily in building new housing developments, roads, and amenities to attract families.
 Texas also has one of the largest grocery markets in the U.S. Best of all, rent and operating costs are lower.

 The RGD companies that I advised stated that they were concerned about launching in Texas and other states not on the East Coast, due to the lack of density.
 A weakness of the RGD business model is operating outside of major cities.
 Instead of relying only on bicycles and scooters to make deliveries, operating in Texas and other states will require RGD companies to leverage vans to make deliveries in certain cases.
 My reply was, “So what?”
 Copy the Robomart model whereby consumers hail vans stocked with groceries to arrive at their home.
 Mobile retail is an ideal addition to the RGD model.
-I also suggested incorporating robotic vending machines and delivery robots from Tortoise Cart.
+I also suggested incorporating robotic vending machines and delivery robots where possible.
 There is no ‘one size, fits all’ strategy for introducing and scaling RGD in America.

 The RGD companies I advised not to launch in New York City are all losing money.
 I am in discussions with each company about improving their operations and exploring different strategies.
+The reality is this: Most if not all of the RGD companies will go out business.

-I also encourage all of the RGD companies operating in New York City to ditch their promise of grocery delivery in 10 to 15 minutes and instead market that deliveries will be made in one to two hours.
+I encouraged all of the RGD companies operating in New York City to ditch their promise of grocery delivery in 10 to 15 minutes and instead market that deliveries will be made in one to two hours.
 There are many benefits in slowing down the delivery promise, for example, RGD companies can more easily leverage micro-fulfillment centers to automate order fulfillment.
 In addition, I recommend focusing on improving the appearance of dark stores by removing all window coverings to make it easy for people to see inside, and I strongly recommend allowing customers to pick up their grocery orders from dark stores.
 In many ways, dark stores with windows covered and an air of secrecy regarding what’s taking place inside, are a modern-day version of a crack house.

 The cold hard truth is that New York City will become ‘The Graveyard of Empires’ for the rapid grocery delivery industry.
 Some companies will achieve nothing more than a Pyrrhic victory, as they will be too weak to scale.
 Only a lucky few will survive.
 My advice to the rapid grocery delivery companies struggling in New York City is this – withdraw.
 Now.